JetBrains/resharper-devguide/topics/HowTo/IntegrateWithReSharper/IntegrateWithReSharper.md

 Live templates are code fragments that can be quickly inserted into code.
 The code of the template can be a short expression, a complete construct, or even an entire class or method.
 For example, an `if...else` block, `foreach` block, `class` declaration, and so on.

-A new live template can be created using the editor built in ReSharper (see [declarative extension](Start.md)) and, therefore, doesn't require developing a compiled ReSharper plugin.
+A new live template can be created using the editor built in ReSharper and, therefore, doesn't require developing a compiled ReSharper plugin.
 That's why live templates are out of the scope of this **How To**.
 Learn how to create them in [Live Templates](LiveTemplates.md).